discord-jda/JDA/README.md

 ## Summary

 Due to official statements made by the Discord developers we will no longer support unofficial features.
 These features are undocumented API endpoints or protocols that are not available to bot-accounts.
-We will however continue support for the usage of JDA through the client account type through `JDABuilder(AccountType.CLIENT)`.
-This does not mean it is encouraged or recommended to create applications such as selfbots or custom clients which are prohibited by the Discord Terms of Service.

 _Please see the [Discord docs](https://discordapp.com/developers/docs/reference) for more information about bot accounts._